w3c/wcag3/how-to/outcomes/text-alternatives/index.md

 ### Foundational Requirements

 1. Would removing the image impact how people understand the page?
-(Prerequisite)
    1. No, [decorative images are programmatically hidden](methods/decorative-images).
 Stop.
    2. Yes, continue.

 2. Is the image presented in a way that is available to user agents and assistive technology?
-(Prerequisite)
    1. Yes, image must meet _Image is programmatically determinable_ AND the _accessibility support set_ incorporates [Equivalent text alternatives are available for images that convey content](methods/equivalent-alternative-text).
 Stop.
    2. No, continue.

 3. Is an equivalent text alternative available for the image?
-(Baseline)
    1. Yes, image must meet [Equivalent text alternatives are available for images that convey content](methods/equivalent-alternative-text).
 Stop.
    2. No, fail.